-Roscommon County Council supervises 13 active approved establishments under its Service Contract with the FSAI.
+Kildare County Council supervises 14 active approved establishments under its Service Contract with the FSAI.
 The audit team confirmed that official controls as they relate to Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs were being implemented.
-The two food businesses for which on-site verification was conducted were generally aware of their responsibilities under Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs.
-However, deficiencies were identified during on-site verification which indicated a lack of understanding of certain aspects of the Regulation; for example, neither food business operator could confirm that the laboratory they were using was using the testing methods stipulated in Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs.
-Additional guidance from the County Veterinary Officer is required for these food businesses in order to ensure that they are fully compliant with the requirements of the Regulation and to strengthen the related official controls.
+The two food businesses for which on-site verification was conducted were aware of their responsibilities under Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs.
+In the first food business, this was evidenced by the extensive microbiological testing programme, associated procedures and operational controls which included corrective actions in the case of unsatisfactory results.
+The communications related to Commission Regulation (EC) No 2073/2005 that the County Veterinary Officer had sent to the food businesses provided clear information regarding the food business operators' obligations under the Regulation.